curso-r/kuber/README.md

   - [ ] If a function fails, revert what happeded
   - [ ] User has to be able to provide their own auth
   - [ ] Documentation for auth
+  - [ ] Possibility to add project path as global option
 - Major 1.0.0
   - [ ] Automate auth creation
   - [ ] Install everything without sudo